eslint/rewrite/packages/config-array/README.md

 });
 ```

 This example reads in an object or array from `my.config.js` and passes it into the `ConfigArray` constructor as the first argument.
-The second argument is an object specifying the `basePath` (the directory in which `my.config.js` is found) and a `schema` to define the additional properties of a config object beyond `files`, `ignores`, and `name`.
+The second argument is an object specifying the `basePath` (the directory in which `my.config.js` is found) and a `schema` to define the additional properties of a config object beyond `files`, `ignores`, `basePath`, and `name`.

 ### Specifying a Schema